LUMOS: Latent Universal Medical Priors for Segmentation: Experiments and Results

 \subsection{Implementation Details}

-We implement the GuiDINO framework using PyTorch.
-The DINOv3 backbone is initialized with pretrained weights from official repo\footnote{https://huggingface.co/facebook/dinov3-vits16-pretrain-lvd1689m}.
-The DINOv3 is kept frozen during training, while the TokenBook and segmentation backbone are trained from scratch.
+We implement the LUMOS framework using PyTorch.
+The DINOv3 backbone is initialized with pretrained weights from the official huggingface repository\footnote{https://huggingface.co/facebook/dinov3-vits16-pretrain-lvd1689m}.
+And the weights of SigLIP2 sources from huggingface \footnote{https://huggingface.co/google/siglip2-base-patch32-256}.
+VFM backbone is kept frozen during training, while the Reg Book and segmentation backbone are trained from scratch.
+EMA is applied to the Reg Book prototypes during training to stabilize guide generation.
 The input images are resized to a fixed resolution of 256x256 for training.
-We use the initial learning rate of 1e-4 and a batch size of 4.
-AdamW optimizer is applied in LoRA DINO optimization with 5e-4 learning rate.
+We use an initial learning rate of 1e-4 and a batch size of 4.
+For the optional VFM-specific pattern enhancement variant, AdamW is applied to the enhancement parameters with a 5e-4 learning rate.
 The model is trained for 400 epochs, and the best model is selected based on validation performance.
-Augmentation and inferences follow nnUNet \cite{RN343} implementation.
-More details can be found in our project page\footnote{https://github.com/Hi-FishU/GuiDINO}.
-The experiments are conducted on a single NVIDIA R6000 Ada GPU with 40GB of memory.
+Augmentation and inference follow the nnUNet \cite{RN343} implementation.
+More details can be found on our project page\footnote{https://anonymous.4open.science/r/MedToken-FC36/}.
+The experiments are conducted on a single NVIDIA RTX 6000 Ada GPU with 40GB of memory.
 All results are averaged over three runs with different random seeds to ensure robustness and reproducibility.